sabtain93/RB_109/logical_Operators.md

 ## Truthiness

-Ruby consider everything to be truthy other than `false` and `nil`.
-This means that we can use any expression in a conditional, or with logical operators, and as long as it does not evaluates to `nil` or `false` it is considered true but not the ruby object `true`.
+Ruby consider everything to be truthy other than `false` and `nil`.This means that we can use any expression in a conditional, or with logical operators, and as long as it does not evaluates to `nil` or `false` it is considered true but not the ruby object `true`.

 Eg 1:
 ```ruby